-Cuatro Cienegas, Ocampo and Muzquiz: 4 days, 3 nights
+Cuatro Cienegas, Ocampo and Muzquiz: 5 days, 4 nights

-After breakfast in town at 8:00am we begin our explorations.
+After breakfast at our hotel at 8:00am we load up and head to Cuatro Cienegas; 4C.
 Cuatro Cienegas is known worldwide for complex karst geology, extensive wetlands and ponds, and a gypsum dune field similar to White Sands National Park.
 4C is a Mexican Natural Protected area and a United Nations World Heritage site.
-The town of Cuatro Cienegas is a Magic Pueblo, with a traditional town square, attractive accommodations, and a variety of restaurants.
-Mexican revolutionary leader Venustiano Carranza was from Cuatro Cienegas; our tour may include a visit to a museum dedicated to his life.
-We will visit the Protected Natural Area, with its gypsum dunes, and Pozo Azul, the Blue Hole.
+The town of Cuatro Cienegas is also a Magic Pueblo, with a traditional town square, attractive accommodations, and a variety of restaurants.
+Mexican revolutionary leader Venustiano Carranza was from Cuatro Cienegas; our tour includes a visit to a museum dedicated to his life.
+We will visit the Protected Natural Area and Pozo Azul, the Blue Hole.

-About 4 pm we will drive an hour to Ocampo, an authentic Mexican town completely untouched by tourism.
+We continue to explore 4C .
+Mid afternoon, we drive an hour to Ocampo, an authentic Mexican town completely untouched by tourism.
 It is a literal oasis with abundant water and tall trees surrounding the town square.
 Hotel San Francisco is reserved just for us, which features lovely landscaping and a small swimming pool.
-We plan to have a traditional Mexican “temascal”, or sweat lodge, in the late afternoon before dinner.
+We can plan a traditional Mexican “temascal”, or sweat lodge, in the late afternoon before dinner if there is interest.
 Since there is no restaurant available to serve us dinner, our evening meal will be catered at the hotel.

 Get in Touch